priyanshurajput-24/E-commerce-Shopper-s-Behaviour/README.md

 # E-commerce-Shopper-s-Behaviour
-we are interested in understanding the customer behavior regarding the shopping.
+I am interested in understanding the customer behavior regarding the shopping.